 - Absorption of the idea into the soul through the “common sense.”
 The common sense is where the physical senses meet the soul — it puts all the other senses together to identify the thing perceived as, say, a work of art instead of merely the lines, colors, etc that the senses perceive individually).

 - Apprehension of the idea with the mind, or understanding.
-How well this is done depends largely on how well the idea was absorbed into the soul, which depends in turn on how well the observer perceived the idea, all of which depends on the observes attentiveness).
+How well this is done depends largely on how well the idea was absorbed into the soul, which depends in turn on how well the observer perceived the idea, all of which depends on the observer's attentiveness.

 Mimesis is an imitation, not of the outward form, but of the inner idea — not ultimately of an action, but of the idea expressed in that action.
 Every art and skill is mastered through these stages, whether in school or out.
 It is a modified inductive form of instruction in which students are led to understand ideas by contemplating models or types of them.
 These models can be found in literature, history, mathematics, the fine arts, music, other human arts and activities, and nature.

-When the teacher practices Mimetic (Didactic) instruction, she naturally progresses through five stages:
+When the teacher practices Mimetic instruction, she naturally progresses through seven stages:

 - Presentation of types